 The Permittees’ program must be described in written processes and procedures that addresses the required program elements in 40 CFR section 122.26(d)(2)(iv)(B)(1-7).

-Each Permittee must employ an information system that tracks instances of known or suspected illicit connections and illegal discharges within their respective jurisdictions.
+Each Permittee must employ an information system that tracks instances of known or suspected illicit connections and illicit discharges within their respective jurisdictions.